porimol/freelancer-notes/README.md

-#Freelancer Notes
+#Waht is Freelancer Notes
+Freelancer Note is an freelance project management application.It is very light weight and easy to use.
+You are able to manage all your projects in one place.
+You can keep record of your clients, earnings.
+You are also able to export project recored in PDF format.
- Freelancer notes is an open source web application
+**Not : ** Freelancer notes is fully open source under [GNU GENERAL PUBLIC LICENSE](https://github.com/Porimol/freelancer-notes/blob/master/LICENSE).
 #Installation Guide
 ###PHP Version Minimum 5.4.0 require
 1) Download or Clone the project from right side